 Vanessa Anderson is the Public Officer of BDSRA Australia.
 Vanessa joined BDSRA Australia in 2000 and managed BDSRA Australia until 2015.
 She has been raising awareness and fundraising for Batten disease since her son, Jordan, was diagnosed with the late infantile Batten disease in 1996.
 Jordan passed away in 2002.
 Vanessa works in the disability sector for Life Without Barriers.

-Dr Ineka Whiteman is the Medical and Scientific Affairs Manager for BDSRA Australia.
+Dr Ineka Whiteman is the Head of Medical and Scientific Affairs and Head of Research for BDSRA Australia.
 She holds a Bachelor of Science (Hons) in Neuroscience through combined studies at the Universities of Oxford and Sydney, and a PhD in Medicine from the University of Sydney.
 With a research background in neurodegenerative disease and a professional background in government, academic and pharmaceutical sectors, Ineka is passionate about raising Batten disease awareness through education and supporting vital research in this therapeutic area.

-Laura Smith is BDSRA Australia’s Family Support Officer.
-Laura works as a Social Worker at a hospital rehabilitation centre in Geelong, Victoria.
+Laura Smith works as a Social Worker at a hospital rehabilitation centre in Geelong, Victoria.
 She holds a Masters of Social Work and has previously worked for the National Disability Insurance Agency and as a Wish Coordinator for Make-A-Wish Australia.
 Laura is mum to Maggie (aged 6) and to Matilda, who was diagnosed with late infantile Batten disease (CLN2) in 2012 and passed away, aged 7, in November 2013.
 She is also the author of a beautiful blog site, TeamTilda.

 Jay Riddle is a General Member of the BDSRA committee.
 Jay has been working in the gaming business for over 15 years across Australia and the United States.
 Jay’s daughter, Tayla, was diagnosed with Batten Disease (CLN2) in November 2016 and later participated in a clinical drug trial in the USA for cerliponase alfa (Brineura).
 Jay and his family have now returned to Australia.